Great Lakes Salmon Fishing: River Fishing Tactics Of Guides

 Lure Fishing For Great Lakes Salmon

 Lure fishing for salmon is another method that anglers love to do because it can be very productive and very exciting.
-The thrill of having a huge salmon smash a lure hard and then run and pull out hundreds of feet of line is hard to beat.
+The thrill of having a huge salmon smash a lure hard and then run and pull out a hundred feet of line is hard to beat.

-I recommend using a longer beefier rod of 8 to 10 feet with stronger lines of 12 to 14 pounds and with a spinning reel that can hold lots of line, and one that has a great drag system.
-A smooth drag is very important when fighting huge salmon in strong currents.
+I recommend using a longer beefy rod of 8 to 9 feet with stronger lines of 12 to 14 pounds and with a spinning reel or baitcasting reel that can hold lots of line, and one that has a great drag system.

 I like to use bright-colored lures that have a lot of action when they are reeled in slowly.
-Lures like spinners that make a lot of noise like spinners will also attract and work well on great lakes salmon.
+Lures like spinners, spoons, Kwickfish and crankbaits like the Storm Tunderstick are good salmon lures.

 I discuss my favorite lures and my most effective tactics for catching salmon with lures on my page Lure Fishing For Salmon: Guide Tactics For More Salmon.

-Twitching jigs is another methods that can be very effective.
+Twitching jigs is another method that can be very effective.

 See Twitching Jigs For Salmon.